 Flag raisings enhance public awareness of activities such as fundraising drives, multi-cultural events and national or independence days.

-Flags may be lowered to half-mast to commemorate special dates such as Remembrance Day or as a measure of respect and condolence when a current of former public official passes away.
+Flags may be lowered to half-mast to commemorate special dates such as Remembrance Day or as a measure of respect and condolence when a current public figure or former public office holder passes away.

 Please review the criteria below and submit your flag raising request using our online request form.

 Toronto City Council does not approve individual flag raising requests.
-The City’s Chief of Protocol has delegated authority from City Council to approve these requests.
+The City of Toronto’s Chief of Protocol has been delegated authority from City Council to approve these requests.

 To request that a confirmed flag be taken down, City Council as a whole would need to change what was previously approved.